Loss-of-earnings recalculation payments

 How does this affect impacted Schedule 2 businesses?

-Any related overpayments and the corresponding administration charge will be applied separately as a credit on accounts starting this fall.
-Any underpayments and the corresponding administration charge, excluding interest, will be applied separately as a debit when people claim their benefits.
+Any related overpayments and the corresponding administration charge has been applied separately as a credit on accounts.
+Any underpayments and the corresponding administration charge, excluding interest, was applied separately as a debit when people claimed their benefits.
+People entitled to compensation from the recalculation will always be able to claim their payment.
+If someone comes forward to claim their benefits it will continue to show as a debit.

 How does this affect administration rates?

 The administration charge for adjusted benefits will appear in a separate transaction on your monthly statement of account and will be charged at the current provisional rate.
-The revised 2023 rate and the 2024 provisional administration rate calculation will reflect any adjustments due to our loss-of-earnings recalculation.
-More information will be shared when we communicate the 2024 provisional rate.
+The 2023 latest forecast calculation and the 2024 provisional administration rate reflected any adjustments due to our loss-of-earnings recalculation.

 Will there be interest applied on the overpayment or underpayment amount owed?

-We will follow our usual process and no interest will be applied on overpayments and interest on underpayments will be included under the “other expenses collectively charged” component of the administration rate.
+We followed our usual process and no interest was applied on overpayments and interest on underpayments was included under the “other expenses collectively charged” component of the administration rate.

 When will the credit for overpayments be applied to my account?
 And how do I know how much the total adjustment was?

-We will start to apply credits to impacted accounts this fall and they may appear on your account as separate transactions.
+We’ve applied credits to impacted accounts.
+They may have appeared on your account as separate transactions.

 You'll see the total of the loss-of-earnings recalculation benefit adjustment overpayment in the summary section of your statement.
 You’ll also see the total adjustment amount in the letter you received.